Milk for toddlers

 - Give your toddler tinned fish (eg salmon, sardines), mashed with bones.

-- Soy milk can be used for drinking and cooking (ie in sauces and custards).
+- If your child does not eat any dairy foods calcium fortified soy milk can be used for drinking and cooking (ie in sauces and custards).

 - Tofu can be a good source of calcium as calcium is used in making it.

-- There is some calcium in most foods, especially tinned fish (especially salmon and sardines), green vegetables, peas and beans and cereals.
+- Other foods that contain some calcium include tinned fish (especially salmon and sardines), green vegetables, peas and beans and cereals however they are not absorbed by the body as well as calcium from dairy foods.

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).